dwinney/jpacStyle/README.md

 ```
 This will make `libJpacStyle.a` in the build directory which can be added to `$PATH` for access to the header files.

-Alternatively, clone this repo into the working directory of the project you intend to link and add the following lines to `CMakeList.txt`:
+Alternatively, clone this repo into the working directory of the project you intend to link (or add it as a `git submodule`) and add the following lines to `CMakeList.txt`:
 ```
 # BUILD THE PLOTTING LIBRARY
 include_directories("jpacStyle/include")